XiaolingGan/hello-world/README.md

 # hello-world
-This is the place where I can store ideas, resources, or I may share and discuss thing with peers.
+This is the place where I store ideas, resources, or I  share and discuss thing with peers.
-I like learning and teaching.